 1908: In Richmond, VA, Charles Hutzler, the Chairman of the City School Board, “presided” over the laying of the cornerstone for John Marshall High School today.

 1908: Birthdate of David Fiodorovich Oistrakh, a Jewish Soviet violinist who made many recordings, and was the dedicatee of numerous violin works.
 He passed away in 1974

 1909(15th of Tishrei, 5670): Mrs. Taube Horowitz passed away today after which she would be buried in the Liepaja Jewish Cemetery

 1909: Both Sephardic and Ashkenazic rabbis in Jerusalem pledge to work hand in hand in the interest of the entire Jewish community.
 Together they found a relief committee to benefit Jewish families whose heads will be called to military service.

-1911: Birthdate of writer and humanitarian Ruth Gruber, who led a 1944 American mission to save 1,000 WWII refugees.
+writer and humanitarian Ruth Gruber, who led a 1944 American mission to save 1,000 WWII refugees.

 1911: In Berlin, a group of Jewish students visit the Turkish Ambassador and volunteer for service in the Turkish Army, while a group of Zionist doctors consider the advisability of organizing a Jewish Sanitary Corps for Turkish field forces.